-Kea has a tradition of hosting some of the most fun festivals on the island characterised by partying, eating and dancing to traditional music until early morning hours.
-Most of these will happen on the island’s capital.
+Kea has a tradition of hosting some of the most fun festivals, the island is popular for partying, eating and dancing to traditional music until early morning hours.
+Most of these take place on the island’s capital.
 Some of the most popular events include the Holy Trinity Day, the religious festival of Panagia Kastriani, the Agia Marina’s fair, and the Agios Haralambos’ dedication.

 What to eat